0dayInc/meshtastic/README.md

 ## Usage

 At the moment the only module available is `Meshtastic::MQTT`.
-To view MQTT messages, and filter for all messages containing `_APP` _and_ `LongFast` strings, use the following code:
+To view MQTT messages, and include only messages containing `_APP` _and_ `LongFast` strings, use the following code:

 ```ruby
 require 'meshtastic'